 If I wanted to build a cement plant in the middle of a residential neighborhood, then I would be denied that right because my cement plant would not be compatible with the normal activities of a residential development.

 In neither case would you be worried about being sued for "illegally taking" my land without just compensation even though I would be deprived of potential revenues by your actions.
 So, why would you give the oil and gas industry a special consideration that you would not give another less dangerous and less offensive business?
 Frankly, I fail to understand your "logic", and it is apparent that you need a different city attorney who actually understands the law.
-If your logic had ANY merit at all, then you would be prohibited from regulating land use through zoning laws when the fact is you frequently control land use by zoning specifically to protect residents and communities and insure cohesive neighborhoods.
-Only Mr. Roden seemed to have understood this simple fact of the law.
+If your logic had ANY merit at all, then you would be prohibited from regulating land use through zoning laws when the fact is you frequently control land use by zoning specifically to protect residents and communities, and insure cohesive neighborhoods.

 Second, on what basis do you assume that passing the ban would have resulted in litigation by the oil and gas industry while citizens passing the ban in a referendum would not?
 I don't understand your thought process on this matter at all.
 Former Dallas City Councilwoman Angela Hunt was asked, in a public meeting, if the City of Dallas would be sued if it denied the right to drill to companies that has bought leases from the City of Dallas.
 Ms. Hunt replied, "Of course we would be sued.
 We get sued every day.
 That is why the City of Dallas has the second largest law firm in the State of Texas."
 Sometimes, you just have to do what is right and then face the consequences.
 That is what leadership is all about.